 The type of cylindrical roller bearing NU, NJ, NUP … can be selected in the options dialog of the bearing.

-For cylindrical roller bearings which support axial loads a radial and axial clearance can be specified.
+For cylindrical roller bearings which support axial loads, a radial and axial clearance can be specified.
 It is important to enter a value for axial clearance if tilting occurs.
-For NUP type the axial clearance has influence on the reaction moment.
+For NUP type, the axial clearance has influence on the reaction moment.
 The Y-factor for ISO 281 life calculation is not specified in the standard, a value of Y=0.6 with e=0.2 is used like in some bearing catalogs.